The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records.

 Change of Address

-It is important that the college have your correct address and your correct name at all times.
-Therefore, you are required to report any change of address or name to the Registrar's Office immediately, using a change of personal data form.
+The college must have your correct address and your correct name at all times.
+Therefore, you are required to report any change of address or name to the Registrar’s Office immediately, using a Change of Personal Data form.

-Cellular telephones/pagers are a wonderful convenience.
-However, they can be disruptive in the classroom.
+Cellular telephones/pagers are disruptive in the classroom.
 When in class or in the library, cellular telephones and pagers must be turned off or muted.
-Receiving or making calls during class not only interrupts your classmates and professors, but is discourteous.
-Please turn off all cellular telephones and paging devices before class begins.
-Students may be asked to leave the classroom if a cell phone, pager or other electronic device becomes a distraction.
+All cellular telephones and paging devices must be turned off or muted before class begins.
+Students may be asked to leave the classroom if a cell phone, pager or other electronic device is audible.

 Smoking is not permitted anywhere in Housatonic Community College.